 Treatment For A Herniated Disc In The Neck

-As part of treatment for a herniated disc in the neck, the initial Neck Exercises are easy to do and can provide immediate relief in some cases.
+As part of treatment for a herniated disc in the neck, the initial neck exercises are easy to do and can provide immediate relief in some cases.
 When doing neck exercises, it is important not to cause pain or push into the direction of pain.
-Movements that decrease pain of a herniated disc are good and can be repeated.
+Movements that decrease pain of a herniated disc are good and can be repeated, as in the neck pain exercises.
 If exercises increase the pain of a herniated disc, they should be stopped.

-Another method to help with pain and muscle spasm is the use of TENS Units.
+Another method to help with pain and muscle spasm is the use of electrical stimulation.
 This is a battery powered electrical device that can be set up for treatment in the specific areas of pain by use of self adhesive electrodes.
-This may be prescribed for home treatment or as part of therapy, a health care provider may use more advanced forms of electro therapy or ultrasound.
+This may be used for home treatment or as part of in-office therapy, a health care provider may use more advanced forms of electro therapy or ultrasound.
 A tens unit is a safe, non-invasive, drug-free method of pain management.

 For those under 40, there is a correlation between level of disc herniation as it relates to loss of the natural curve in the neck.
 Worse curves are associated with higher degrees of disc herniations and disc degeneration.
 However, this trend can be reversed with restoring the cervical curve, which leads to improvements in both herniations and disc height.